rifazn/dark-toggle/README.md

 This is useful when a theme might have more than two variants and the user would like to specify which of the two variants they would like to use.

-This config file will also be updated as part of the repo to allow toggling between theme names that are a little exotic (i.e. don't follow the convention of suffixing thme names with `-dark`/`-light`).
+This config file will also be updated as part of the repo to allow toggling between theme names that are a little exotic (i.e. that don't follow the convention of suffixing theme names with `-dark`/`-light`).
 So if your favorite theme is not working with `dark-toggle`, please update the repo's config file and send in a PR!
 It's much appreciated!

 ## Credits